liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 As part of the links of each individual, the following links can be found using these keys:
 * `individual-segments` - The collection of Individual Segments
 * `individuals` - The collection of Individuals who belong to this Individual Segment.
-This collection can be filtered as explained in [filtering](/docs/general#filtering).
+This collection can be filtered as explained in [filtering](/docs/general#filtering), and transformations can be applied on it as explained in [transformations](/docs/general#transformations).
 * `memberships` - The collection of Memberships of this Individual Segment.
 This collection can be used to add new members to this individual segment manually, as described in #4.

 </article>